 After an IIDP program proposal is officially approved, the official Program of Study form (detailing the student's committee composition and the course requirements) must be submitted to the Graduate School.
 The Program of Study form must be prepared and signed by the student, and then signed by the chair and all members of the doctoral committee and submitted to the Graduate School.
-On this form, the "department chair" is the Associate Dean in the Graduate School that is the IIDP program coordinator.
+On this form, the "department chair" is the Vice Provost of Graduate and Professional Education.
 After submission, any changes in courses or committee composition must be documented on a Program Change form or Committee Change form, respectively, available on the Graduate School website, with the approval of the student's doctoral committee and the IIDP program coordinator, and submission to the Graduate School.